NepDisk/RingRacers-Noire/documentation/cvars.md

 Choices: "Ring Racers", "Kart"

-Decides behaviour of Shrink.
+Decides behaviour of Eggmarks.

-SRB2Kart Shrink causes players ahead of the user to shrink down in size instantly on use and makes them drop their  current items.
+SRB2Kart Eggmarks don't have the speed up or transfer ability ability and the timer is 4 seconds instead of 6.

+#### ng_eggmaninvinpickup
+Default Value: "Off"

+Choices: "Off", "On"

+Decides if the player can pick up Eggmarks while using Grow or Invincibility

 #### ng_nerfdroptarget
 Default Value: "Off"